-The current Market Meter Average of 3.25 (see blue line at the bottom of the chart above) is slightly lower than the 3.38 average of last month.
-The 3.25 is a Neutral rating (range from 2.51 to 3.50).
-Five factors of the eight factors remained unchanged from last month.
-The three factors that changed are as follows:
+The current Market Meter Average of 3.50 (see blue line at the bottom of the chart above) is slightly higher than the 3.38 average of last month.
+The 3.50 is a Neutral rating (range from 2.51 to 3.50).
+Six factors of the eight factors remained unchanged from last month.
+The two factors that changed are as follows:

-- Price Trend declined from Slightly Bullish to Neutral
+- Price Trend improved from Neutral to Bullish

-- Price/Earnings Ratio improved from Slightly Bearish to Neutral
+- Total Market Index-to-GDP Ratio declined from Slightly Bearish to Bearish